cmur2/chef-graphite/README.md

 ## Usage

-Use `recipe[graphite::default]` for getting the full program including standalone carbon and graphite-webapp.
+Use `recipe[graphite::default]` for getting the full program including standalone carbon and graphite-webapp with AMQP and RRD support enabled.

 ## Requirements